ERP Requirements Checklist for Evaluating ERP Software

 Manufacturing Considerations

-This system will provide your company visibility into the end-to-end daily processes of manufacturing, customer fulfillment, and resource management.
+Selecting the right ERP offers visibility into the end-to-end daily processes of manufacturing, customer fulfillment, and resource management.
 An ERP system can provide insight into your production activity, inventory, purchasing data, and much more.
-This solution will help you optimize performance and employee resources within your manufacturing operations.
+This solution will help you optimize performance and employee resources within your manufacturing operations, factoring in hardware requirements and the ability to manage manufacturing regulations.
 Below are some core functions to consider:

 Supply Chain Considerations